alexwlchan/alexwlchan.net/src/_drafts/big-pdf.md

 It points to all the objects in the file: it tells you that object 1 is 10 bytes after the start, object 2 is after 20 bytes, object 3 is after 30 bytes, and so on.
 By looking at this table, a PDF reading app knows how many objects there are in the file, and where to find them.

-The `trailer` contains some metadata about the document, including the `UserUnit` value that we'll return to later.
+The `trailer` contains some metadata about the overall document, like the number of pages and whether it's encrypted.

 Finally, the `startxref` value is a pointer to the start of the `xref` table.
 This is where a PDF reading app starts: it works from the end of the file until it finds the `startxref` value, then it can go and read the `xref` table and learn about all the objects.

-Here's a simple example of a PDF that I wrote by hand.
+With this knowledge, I was able to write my first PDF by hand.
-If you copy/paste this code into a file named `myexample.pdf`, it should open and show a simple PDF with a red square in a PDF reading app:
+If you save this code into a file named `myexample.pdf`, it should open and show a page with a red square in a PDF reading app:

-**objects don't have to be in order**

 <pre class="highlight"><code><span class="c">%PDF-1.6